strawberryfg/int-3dhuman-I1/README.md

 ## Training procedure
 *First off*, **THERE IS NO GURANTEE THAT OTHER TRAINING STRATEGY WOULD NOT YIELD SAME/SIMILAR OR BETTER RESULTS.
 THIS IS JUST FOR REFERENCE.**

 *Having said that*, **I WOULD BE MORE THAN HAPPY TO KNOW IF ANYONE HAS A MORE ELEGANT WAY TO TRAIN THIS *WACKY* STUFF.
-MUCH APPRECIATED.**
+MUCH APPRECIATED.
+THANKS!**

+*Back to our topic*

 The starting point is MPII pretrained model.
 See head of [training section](https://github.com/strawberryfg/c2f-3dhm-human-caffe) .

-The following is sorted by d2 (*depth dimension of 3d heatmap*) in increaseing order.
+The following is sorted by d2 (*depth dimension of 3d heatmap*) in increasing order.

 **Note 1 [*heatmap2 init std*]:** The init of layer "heatmap2" (which reduces dimension to generate final 3d heatmap output) is gaussian with standard deviation of *a hyper param*.